brapse/tsinkf/README.md

 # tsinkf
 Perform a command on a set of arguments exactly once.

+## Motivation
+Sometimes you want to perform a process for a list of parameters with some certainty that things run to completion.
+For instance running a script on a directory of log files that inserts records into a database.
+The most minimal workflow system to provide this certainty would:

+* Run the script on each file exactly once
+* Keep track of output of the script run as well as the status (exit code)
+* Re-run the file in cases of failure

+tsinkf does these things without making too many assumptions about the particulars.

 ## Install
 Install [Go 1][1], either [from source][2] or [with a prepackaged binary][3].
 Then,
 ```bash